Key Takeaways

 Alternatively, implementing the water root induction approach involves something similar—except you submerge the cuttings in a glass jar filled with fresh water, waiting about three weeks for roots to form before transferring them to potting mix.
 This technique offers benefits like visual growth tracking, but its downsides include a longer rooting time compared to other methods and a higher potential for rot.!

-4 Common Problems in Snake Plant Propagation
+4 Critical Problems in Snake Plant Propagation

 Like any other type of gardening activity, snake plant propagation also sometimes comes across issues such as –